github/choosealicense.com/README.md

 # Immediate Goals

-* Politics Free - Let's just not get into it.
 * Well designed, but that goes without saying.
 * The homepage should have just enough to help 99% of folks make a decision.
 * For the 1%, the site will contain a list of licenses common to specific